 As ugly as it is, whatever it is, he’s declaring his ways and state before us all exactly as he finds himself to be (Ps 119:26); in knowing God hears the honest, vulerable cry of humility there’s hope.
 As God enables his understanding he knows he’ll be renewed and restored to bubble over with wonder in the workings of God.
 (Ps 119:27)

-When I find myself unable to delight in God, whether disrupted and overwhelmed by the insanity, cruelty and injustice of this world, or drawn to its emptiness and enticed by its vanity, I sense the stench of death, an old dark way from which I’m now free.
+When I find myself unable to delight in God, whether disrupted and overwhelmed by the insanity, cruelty and injustice of this world, or drawn to its emptiness and enticed by its vanity, or merely distracted from communion with God, I sense the stench of death, an old dark way from which I’m now free.
 I look to God to work in me (Php 2:13), waiting on Him to turn my eyes upward, to focus beyond this pale, temporal horizon, giving me His life to walk in His way.
 (Ps 119:37)

 There’s no life without longing, and no good longing for which God Himself is not the ultimate satisfaction.
 (Ps 16:11)